calvss/calvin-ng-eece5800/ROS2 Docker setup.md

 ```

 ## Building the Docker image
-You can change the tag `ros-galactic` to whatever you want.
+You can change the tag `user/ros-galactic` to whatever you want.
 Its purpose is to give the image an easy to remember name.
 ```
-$ docker build -t ros-galactic .
+$ docker build -t user/ros-galactic .
 ```

 ## Running commands in the container